jrihon/thesis/chapters/00_chapter/00_section_03.typ

 We can differentiate either field by the timescale at which we study the molecules of interest.
 While QM studies a system by the positional snapshot of a molecule, MM provides us with means to let molecules move about and interact with each other, giving us a realtime view of how they behave at a nanosecond ($10^(-9)$) to microsecond ($10^(-6)$) timescale.
 While these calculations are several order of magnitude faster, they bring along an accuracy penalty in favour of the received information.
 The simulated behaviour of molecules is described by a _force field_, which contains information gathered from QM experiments and empirical observations.
 //In order for the simulated molecules to virtually move according to their observed behaviour, we design _force fields_ to abstract and compact the information gathered from QM and bring it over to MM.
-//Briefly, a force field makes it possible to compact the information from a molecule and use it for Molecular Mechanics (MM)studies.
-When employed, MM methodologies make it possible to move the molecules are efficiently and accurately, thereby allowing us to study interactions of i.e. small molecule drugs with their target protein.
 //==Computational Chemistry
 //https://www.youtube.com/@TMPChem/videos
 //